 Introduction

-xCall is a standard interface to make permission-less calls between different blockchain networks.
-Each network that ICON is interoperable with has an xCall contract address that dApps can call to transfer data across chains.
+ICON GMP (xCall) is a standard interface to make permission-less calls between different blockchain networks.
+Each network that ICON is interoperable with has an ICON GMP (xCall) contract address that dApps can call to transfer data across chains.

 In this tutorial we are going to create a cross chain voting dapp which is comprised of: